Communication and Your 1- to 2-Year-Old

 - following two-step commands by age 2

-Don't hesitate to report any concerns you have to your doctor, especially if you feel your child is not talking or you have concerns about hearing.
+Share any any concerns with your doctor, especially if your child is not talking or you have concerns about hearing.

 Some parents worry that a toddler who is not speaking may have autism.
 Children with autism and related conditions may have delayed speech or other problems with communication, but poor social interactions and limited or restricted interests or patterns of behavior are also hallmarks of the disorder.